 Avalon’s cruise tour programs to South America and Asia are briefly outlined below.

 GALAPAGOS & AMAZON

-The Nile: N.B.
-The cruises are not currently operating (past itineraries included below).
+(Note: Nile cruises are not currently operating; past itineraries included listed below).

 9-night Egyptian cruise tours, operating year-round, include hotel stays in Cairo for the museum and the Pyramids, Sphinx and Memphis that bracket a 4-night Nile cruise to Luxor, Aswan, Edfu and Kom Ombo.
 The Sonesta St. George offers 47 deluxe cabins at 236 sq. ft. and 10 suites measuring 473 sq. ft.
 All accommodations have French windows that allow you to stand at the rail and let breezes enter.
 The well-appointed five-deck vessel has an observation lounge, main lounge, dining room on the lowest deck and a Sun Deck with ample seating both covered and open and a small pool.

 Avalon Cruise will begin Ganges River cruises in 2019, operating the 56-passenger GANGES VOYAGER in the cooler months of January and February and September to November.
 The shortest 13-day cruise-tour begins in New Delhi or Kolkata and includes a 6-night cruise plus hotel stays in Agra for the Taj Mahal and Jaipur.
 16-day cruise tours add Kathmandu, the Nepalese capital, and 18-days add Mumbai and Kochi (Cochin) but not Kathmandu.
 The riverboat decorated in colonial-era style has cabins measuring 260, 280, 360, and 400 square feet, offer Indian and western menus and includes beer, wine and soft drinks with meals.